yxuco/flogo-components/activity/jsmapper/README.md

   }
 }
 ```
-The `mapexpr` is a JSONata expression containing tags of flogo data, i.e., envirionment variables, flow properties, and/or output of any flogo activities reachable in the same flow.
-For example, the following expression is demonstrated by the sample transform-app:
+The `mapexpr` is a JSONata expression containing tags of flogo data, including envirionment variables, flow properties, and/or output data from other flogo activities reachable in the same flow.
+For example, `transform-app` contains the following expression:
 ```
 {
   "port": {{$env[HTTPPORT]}},